live-codes/blog.livecodes.io/blog/2023-08-03-introducing-livecodes/index.md

 ### Client-Side!

 All processing and code transformations run in the browser on the client-side.
 After the initial load, the app gets significantly faster without having to wait for server rounds.
-Lazy-loading is heavily used, so that only parts of the app required for the selected languages/features are downloaded.
+Lazy-loading is heavily used.
+Only parts of the app required for the selected languages/features are downloaded.

 The code you write in LiveCodes does not leave your computer.
 All projects are private unless you choose to share/export/deploy them.